 Essentially, the IDP is a tool used to encourage the iterative process of reflection, defining goals, setting specific objectives, and taking action. myPath aims to provide students with a variety of approaches to the creation of their own personal IDP by offering a network of tools and programming that appeals to the eclectic range of needs, personalities, and learning styles of the McGill student population.
 Get started by exploring our Tools and Programming

 The Individual Development Plan taps into goal setting theory by encouraging graduate students and postdoctoral scholars to engage in the practices known to impact goal attainment.
 The literature on predictors of goal-setting and achievement indicates that recorded goal-setting around concrete objectives, as well as iterative adjustments to, and reflections on goals, are basic criteria underpinning achievement, providing the structure and ongoing engagement to sustain goal pursuit in the long-term (Harkin et al. 2016).

-The basic proposition of goal-setting theory is that "conscious goals affect action (Locke & Latham 2002: 705)."
-As such, it is important to remember that the IDP is not itself the process –rather it is the product of an ongoing iterative process that includes 1) self reflection, 2) exploring & defining future goals, 3) planning, and 4) tracking.
+The basic proposition of goal-setting theory is that "conscious goals affect action" (Locke & Latham 2002: 705).
+As such, the IDP is both a process and a document: it is the product of an ongoing iterative process that includes 1) self reflection, 2) exploring & planning future goals, 3) engaging and tracking progress.

 The Value of Self Reflection